stanwood/handbook/README.md

-# handbook
+# stanwood Handbook
+## Summary
 stanwoods processes and policies

-Will be open sourced.
+Will be open sourced to be very transparent towards potential and existing clients and developers.